 The french press was the very first brew method I discovered and explored with.
 It seemed like a good, well-rounded investment, and it was.
 My college roommate and I first experimented with a generic brand press that was owned by my buddy’s parents, and we quickly discovered that we each wanted one of our own desperately.
 I ended up buying a red Bodum Brazil 8-Cup French Press.

-The French Press
+The Bodum Brazil French Press

-The Bodum Brazil is a press pot that has withstood the test of time and is one of the most respected and used french presses in the world.
+The Bodum Brazil is a press pot that has withstood the test of time and is now one of the most respected french presses in the world.
 The specialty coffee community is in love with it and its sister model, the Bodum Chambord, because they are both simple to use, and very effective in producing a great cup of coffee.

 The Brazil itself is made up of a glass carafe, plastic casing, a metal rod, and a filter which is two layers of mesh.
 The glass will last a long time unless you’re careless.
 In the event of it breaking, Bodum sells replacement carafes all over the place, but they’re slightly expensive.
 So be careful with the glass by not using metal spoons or carrying it with slippery hands.